Related Tools & Tips:

 A large plastic tub is ideal for storing assessment supplies in the assessment room.
 As basic as it sounds, we recommend that you assign all supplies specific storage spots and designated some to be responsible for the replenishing of supplies when needed.

-You will be using the Feline-ality Assessments in the adoption process.
-Store the assessments where the adoption counselors can easily access them while with a client.
-Be sure to identify this space before implementing, and determine how the paperwork will move with the cat as he or she is made available for adoption.
+You will be using Feline-ality Assessments in the adoption process, so store the assessments where adoption counselors can easily access them while with a client.
+Be sure to identify this space before implementing, and determine how the paperwork will move with the cat as he or she is made available for adoption